aridevelopment-de/fabric-packet-logger-frontend/README.md

 ## Features

 - List of packets
-  - Timestamp
-  - Wiki.vg name
+  - Wiki.vg information on this packet and fields
-  - Internal Name (mappings still missing, sorry)
+  - Internal Name
   - Packet Data highlighting
 - Packet Filter
-  - Whitelist
-  - Blacklist
 - Packet inspector
-  - URL to wiki.vg section
-  - Description of packet
-  - Description of each packet field
+  - All of list of packets
-  - wiki.vg note
-  - Meta information such as packet id, internal name (hopefully with mappings soon enough), direction, ...
   - Custom Adapters for certain packets (e.g. MapUpdateAdapter, see below)

 ## Previews

+*Previews may be outdated a bit*

 Overview:
 ![https://cdn.discordapp.com/attachments/598256161212596235/1093634774763065475/image.png](https://cdn.discordapp.com/attachments/598256161212596235/1093634774763065475/image.png)